Ephesians 4

 14That we henceforth be no more children, tossed to and fro, and carried about with every wind of doctrine, by the sleight of men, and cunning craftiness, whereby they lie in wait to deceive;

 Immaturity is instability.
 Immature believers are "tossed to and fro…by every wind of doctrine" - swayed by false teachers, vulnerable to deception.
-Paul is not gently suggesting growth.
-He is warning against the danger of remaining undeveloped.
-Spiritual maturity is not optional if you want to withstand deception.
+Paul is warning against the danger of remaining undeveloped.
+Spiritual maturity is essential for withstanding deception.

 15But speaking the truth in love, may grow up into him in all things, which is the head, even Christ:

 "Speaking the truth in love, may grow up into him in all things, which is the head, even Christ."
-This is how maturity happens: through truth spoken in love, and through growing toward Christ, who is the head.
-Growth is not gradual assimilation into the crowd.
-It is directional movement toward the one who is already fully mature.
+This is how maturity happens: through truth spoken in love, and through directional movement toward Christ, who is already fully mature.

 Ephesians 4:17-24Walk Not as the Gentiles; Put Off the Old Self, Put On the New